Gufsky1/demo-exercises/your-first-react-app.md

 Dive into creating a React app using create-react-app

 #### Description
-Students will use npm and the command line to install create-react-app and modify their first Page inside a single page application
+Students will use npm and the command line to install create-react-app and modify their first Page inside a single page application.
+Once modifications are complete, the students will form into groups and perform a mini code review on each others' code

 #### Requirements
 Requires a primer on NPM, command line execution, basic JavaScript module import/export, Chrome devtools usage